Perspective | The building looked like a Pizza Hut. This aficionado of suburban architecture was convinced it used to be something else.

 It’s a reminder that just because some place or event isn’t online, that doesn’t mean it didn’t exist or didn’t happen.
 Addison said it can be unsettling to people when they realize something from their childhood left no digital trace.
 Not that English’s Chick’n Steak House was ever part of his childhood.
 He’s 28.

 “I have no nostalgia for it,” Addison said.
-“Maybe it sounds silly, but it brings me joy to uncover stuff that means something to other people and to feel that maybe someone will look that question up one day and my essay will pop up and that will be the answer.
+“Maybe it sounds silly, but it brings me joy to uncover stuff that means something to other people and to feel that maybe someone will look that question up one day and my essay will pop up and that will be the answer.”

 Addison’s quest to uncover the story of the building has become the most-read post on his newsletter.
 And while it may not be in the same category as stumbling across an unknown Shakespeare play or finding a Viking runestone in a New England field, it is its own tale of discovery.

 “The fact that ultimately this isn’t a momentous story makes it more meaningful to me in a way,” he said.
 “It’s such ordinary stuff, it feels like it should all be there, and it’s not.
-It’s ubiquitous and mass produced and already skipped into the past.”
+It’s ubiquitous and mass-produced and already skipped into the past.”